Natural Building Awakening workshop for Students

 Thannal campus, Pandithapattu village, Tiruvannamalai, Tamil Nadu – 606603.

 Nearest Airport: Chennai, Bangalore.

-INR 80,000/- (professional fee for 2 days).
-Lunch and refreshments on site will be extra, as per number of participants.
+INR 80,000/- (professional fee for 2 days) for a batch of 50 students, accompanied with minimum 2 faculty members.
+If you are a larger group, the course fee will increase.
+Fee for lunch and refreshments on site will be charged extra, as per number of participants.

 We don’t have the facility to stay within Thannal Campus, so we can suggest guest house or dormitory nearby for participants to find and arrange stay in Tiruvannamalai town.
 Staying, breakfast & dinner expense is not included in the course fee.
 Daily commute to the campus (6 k.m. from Ramana Ashram, Tiruvannamalai) during workshop days can also be suggested by us for the participants.

 - This is exclusively a hand-on workshop so get ready to stretch and twist your muscles.

 - Do wear light comfortable cotton clothes, preferably old, to beat the heat.
 There are very less chances of your clothes not getting soiled.

 - The sun can be a bit harsh here so carry sunscreen and head gears.
 During monsoon, carry Rain Coat as you may not be always working under a ‘roof’.